tari-project/tari-crypto/README.md

 To generate a module for use in node.js, use this command:

     $ wasm-pack build --target nodejs -d tari_js . -- --features "wasm"

+Note: Node v10+ is needed for the WASM

 ## Example (Node.js)